Learn how to draw a great looking Easy Cartoon Caterpillar with easy, step-by-step drawing instructions, and video tutorial.

 Step-by-Step Instructions for Drawing an Easy Cartoon Caterpillar

-How to Draw a Great Looking Easy Cartoon Caterpillar for Kids, Beginners, and Adults - Step 1
+How to Draw a Great Looking Easy Cartoon Caterpillar for Kids and Beginners - Step 1

 1. Begin the easy cartoon caterpillar drawing by sketching the insect's head.
 Draw a large oval, but don't complete the top of it.
 Draw a small "C" shaped line on each side of the opening, then attach them in the middle with a curved line.